imvetri/ui-editor/README.md

 ## Planned

- * DOM events - Project is tested below events.
-Any valid react events is expected to work.
-   * onMouseLeave
-   * onClick
  * Browser events - Events such as setTimeout/ other window events are not yet solved.
-If you have ideas, share a mock please!.
- * Tests
+ * Nested component building.
- * Reuse existing component - How to build subcomponents?.
-Ideas are welcome with screenshots/mocks.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details